mozilla-bteam/bmo/README.rst

 BUGZILLA_UNSAFE_AUTH_DELEGATION
   This should never be set in production.
 It allows auth delegation over http.

+BMO_urlbase
+  The public url for this instance.
+Note that if this begins with https:// abd BMO_inbound_proxies is set to '*' Bugzilla will believe the connection to it is using SSL.

 BMO_db_driver
   What SQL database to use.
 Default is mysql.
 List of supported databases can be obtained by listing Bugzilla/DB directory - every module corresponds to one